Health & Wellness

 After-Hours Care

-For any after-hours or urgent care needs, students are shuttled to the nearby UPMC Urgent Care of Shadyside to be treated free of charge.
+For any after-hours or urgent care needs, students are shuttled to the nearby UPMC Urgent Care of Shadyside to be treated.
+Students must use their own insurance to pay for treatment at UPMC Urgent Care.
 Students that require on-going maintenance care can be referred to numerous physicians in the neighboring area.
-Students residing at Eden Hall have the same access to services by visiting either the UPMC Urgent Care McCandless or UPMC Urgent Care WexfordOnly Eden Hall residents may visit these two Urgent Care sites free of charge.